-The Blessed Bean is located on one of Wagga’s main streets in the centre of town.
-The specialty coffee roasters serves up excellent coffee alongside a well-rounded breakfast menu.
-You’ll find old favourites such as eggs benedict, smashed avocado, eggs your way and granola served with seasonal fruits and yoghurt, as well as a selection of tasty sides to build your own ideal dish.
+Larry’s, formerly known as 10BestSt, is located on one of the main streets in the centre of town and is one of the most popular cafes in Wagga Wagga.
+The specialty coffee roasters serve up excellent coffee alongside a well-rounded breakfast menu.
+You’ll find old favourites such as eggs benedict, smashed avocado, eggs your way and toasted muesli served with seasonal fruits and yoghurt, as well as a selection of tasty sides to build your own ideal dish.

 Address: 10 Best Street, Wagga Wagga, NSW

-At first glance Fitzmaurice Cafe looks like a tiny takeaway cafe with limited outdoor seating, but step inside through the door to the left and you’ll find the cafe’s cosy indoor seating area.
+At first glance, Fitz Cafe looks like a tiny takeaway cafe with limited outdoor seating, but step inside through the door to the left and you’ll find the cafe’s cosy indoor seating area.
 Industrial-looking lights dangle from the jungle growth of greenery on the ceiling and chilled tunes play over the speakers.
-Sit and enjoy a coffee and one of the many treats from the cafe’s counter cabinet, or choose from their extensive all-day breakfast menu.
+Sit and enjoy a coffee and one of the many treats from the cafe’s counter cabinet or choose from their extensive all-day breakfast menu.
 There are also salads, wraps and focaccias available to order for lunch.
 The cafe offers gluten-free and vegan options.